pourmalek/covir2/README.md

 <br/><br/>

+Due to exponential growth, Omicron will most probably leave more cases, hospitalizations, and even deaths compared to previous waves – even with counterfactual scenarios of full lockdowns and highest coverages 3 doses of mRNA vaccines.
+Percent fatality and hospitalization lower than delta, but absolute numbers, higher.

+Most politicians and half-politician-half-scientists repeat the same negligent mistakes with every new variant of concern.
+Refractory to treatment.

+Farshad Pourmalek, December 15, 2021

+<br/><br/>

 **Question: Why are the international COVID-19 epidemic models not very accurate in predicting new waves’ timing in Iran?**

 **Answer: Garbage in, garbage out.**